Wintering in Southern Spain

 obtain euros at the airport in Malaga by visiting the ATM located near the information booth.

 In Spain there are full-service hotels and hotels referred to as apartments, which include kitchenettes.
-You can find hotel information at www.visitacostadelsol.com and home rental information at airbnb.com.
+You can find hotel information at www.visitcostadelsol.com and home rental information at airbnb.com (Costa del Sol).

 Once you are in Spain, you can prepare for your next trip by collecting phone numbers of the many apartments available.
 Many Spaniards who own a home in the city and an apartment by the sea rent the apartments during the